markjprice/cs10dotnet6/docs/errata/errata.md

 {
   _db = db;

-  // Initialize the Supplier property to avoid null warnings in the view.
+  // Initialize the Supplier property to avoid compile error
+  // and potential errors at runtime.
   Supplier = new();
 }
 ```